w3c/wcag3/informative/guidelines/user-control/assistive-technology-control.md

 * [TODO] Advertisement and other information should not be read as it can confuse the user and can make it harder to retain attention.
 * As someone with reduced motor control, I need my assistive devices to map to existing APIs [I want to replace the actions to use the controls I prefer]
 * As a disabled gamer, I need a way of connecting my controllers to the game UI to support not just my need for user input, but for modifying the outputs from the game UI to my controller.
+* As someone with low-vision, I need to adjust color combinations of content next to each other from the full color spectrum that the technology will render. (e.g.: background color, focus indicator, actionable items,, pie charts, etc)
+* As a person affected emotionally or cognitively by color, I need to minimize my exposure to a sustained strong color while using content.
+* [TODO] I need to be able to complete a journey without experiencing a high level of visual fatigue.
+* As a person who gets confused by visual differences from site to site and app to app, I want to see my personal icon set.
+When the different screens in the site or app are consistent with each other, the heuristics (e.g., AI) of my personalization tool can apply my preferred icons more effectively.
+* [TODO] I need to adjust the content order in a way that is meaningful for me.